Conleith Gilligan

 Conleith "Deets" Gilligan (born 17 December 1979) is a Gaelic footballer who played for the Derry county team, with whom he won two National League titles.

 Gilligan plays his club football for Ballinderry Shamrocks.
-He was instrumental in helping Ballinderry win the 2002 All-Ireland Senior Club Football Championship, and he has also won four Derry Championships and an Ulster Senior Club Football Championship with the club.
+He was involved in Ballinderry's win in the 2002 All-Ireland Senior Club Football Championship, and he has also won four Derry Championships and an Ulster Senior Club Football Championship with the club.

-Gilligan usually plays as a playmaker in the forward line and his vision and ability to pick out pin-point passes is well renowned.
+Gilligan usually plays as a playmaker in the forward line.

 Playing career

 Inter-county

 Gilligan was a late addition to the Derry panel that won the 2000 National League.
 He joined the panel after the NFL final against Meath, which finished a draw and came on as a substitute in the final replay.

 He was instrumental in the 2008 National League, which Derry won, defeating Kerry in the final.

 He announced his retirement from inter-county football in November 2012.

 Club

 Gilligan won his first Derry Senior Football Championship in 2001 and Ballinderry went on to win that year's Ulster Senior Club Football Championship, and the All-Ireland Senior Club Football Championship the following March.
 He has won further Derry Championship medals with the club in 2002, 2006 (as captain) and 2008.
 He has also won seven Derry Senior League medals with the club (1995, 1996, 1997, 2005, 2006, 2007 and 2008).